 How Does Scoring Work In Quidditch?

-Quidditch is a fictional sport, originally from the famous Harry Potter series, that has been made into a popular real life game.
-Each team consists of seven players that "ride" on broomsticks and attempt to score as many points as they can by the end of the game.
+Quidditch is a fictional sport, originally from the famous Harry Potter series, that has been made into a popular real-life game.
+Each team consists of seven players that “ride” on broomsticks by holding them between their legs, attempting to score as many points as they can by the end of the game.

 The Chasers are the players on each team that attempt to gain possession of the Quaffle and throw it through the opposing team’s goals.
 The chasers can pass the ball between one another, but only one is allowed in the scoring area at a time.